NativeScript/docs-v7/ui-with-xml.md

 NativeScript can create the items in a  from template when the `listView` loads inside your page.
 When you work with templates and a `listView`, keep in mind the scope of the `listView` and its items.

 In this sample `main-page.xml`, the ListView consists of labels and each item will be created from template.
-The text for each label is the value of the name property for the corresponding item.
+The text of each label is the value of the name property of the corresponding item.

 ```XML
 <Page loaded="pageLoaded">